gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter4.md

 ### The Simplest Animation

 Animation works by drawing frames over time.
-The broser is in charge of screen refreshes, so in that context it amounts to asking the browser to call a function right after each screen refresh.
+The browser is in charge of screen refreshes, so in that context it amounts to asking the browser to call a function right after each screen refresh.
 That function must render the next state of the game on the canvas, which the browser will then render on the